h0ek/lock-your-computer/README.md

 Edit unlockedpc.ps1 and change values of $Mail.To, $Mail.Subject, $Mail.Body to whatever you want.
 Save it.
 Copy security_was_here.bmp, start.cmd and unlockedpc.ps1 files to USB drive.
 Go to the victim PC.
 Plug the USB drive and double click on start.cmd.

 Done, email is sent and wallpaper is changed.
+Unplug USB and run laughing like a madman.
+(This is funny only for IT people.)